auszed/auszed/README.md

 🌱 I’m currently learning
 - Model deployment in the cloud
-- NLP
+- Prompt engineer
-- Computer vision
+- Ai engineer

 🚀 Always ready to collaborate for Dev Experiments
 🤔 I’m looking for help with Reinforcement learning and synthetic data creation